Jonjoe/mentoring-react-qualification/README.md

 This course is completely free and hosting on github.
 Its main intention is to take an engineer with intermediate to good javascript skkills and turn them into a React/Typescript badass.
 The course contains 5 sections.

 - **Stage 1**: Typescript Proficiency
+in this stage you will consume the vaarious pieces of media to develop a good basic working understanding of Typescript and how its used.
 - **Stage 2**: React API Proficiency
+In this section you will build a bare bones github app using react in its simplest form.
 - **Stage 3**: Understanding Atomic & SOLID Patterns
+In this stage you will take your github app, style it and apply atomic and SOLID design principles.
 - **Stage 4**: Storybooks API Proficiency
+In this stage you will continue the evolution of your app by adding storybooks to it
 - **Stage 5**: Testing Approach & Patterns
+In the final stage we will abstract fucntions and apply testing practises.

 From section 2 you will take the app you worked on and evolve it one step at a time.
 The code folder will give you an example of the expected end result.